-The Perfect Noggin is an alternative resting surface designed to help prevent and/or treat developing plagiocephaly during the first 16 weeks of life.
+The Perfect Noggin is an alternative resting surface designed to promote round head shape with an adjustable, anatomically correct contoured surface to ensure that your infant's head stays round and symmetrical during the first 16 weeks of life.
 The Perfect Noggin is the most ergonomic and clinically effective sleep surface available to maintain a natural head shape in infants.

 The Perfect Noggin was developed in 2006 (known then as the Plagio Cradle) to reduce many of the problems associated with conventional flat mattresses.
 Now in a new, more ergonomic iteration, the Perfect Noggin is a contoured surface that aligns the infant’s head and torso in the best position for breathing, with a recess that cradles the back of the infant’s head to help promote natural head shape and symmetry.